ESOL for AS&E Graduate Students

-CAS 085 Academic English Communication and Accent Reduction
+CAS 085 Academic English and Communication for International TAs

 Who is eligible?
 How much does it cost?

 This is a graduate-level course, but others outside of the University of Rochester may be eligible to enroll, space permitting.
 The cost for the semester is $650.
 Please contact the Graduate Studies Office (ASEgradstudies@rochester.edu) for more information.

 This course is designed to support international graduate students to 1) develop and refine their academic English and communication skills in classroom discourse; 2) develop teaching strategies in American higher education; 3) hone their pedagogical skills as a TA.
 Primary areas covered will be graduate school expectations, academic English, verbal and nonverbal communication in English, presentation, and various teaching techniques.

 When and Where

 Wednesdays from 4:50 until 7:30 in Lattimore Hall room 413

 Note: there will be no class on the Monday of Fall Break.